prajitdas/EBXPrivacy/README.md

 * You cannot restrict *System* because it is needed to get the application list
 * You cannot restrict *View* because it is needed to open links to the [crowd sourced restrictions](http://crowd.xprivacy.eu/)

-You can restrict the XPrivacy app's access to accounts, contacts, and other things.
+You can restrict the EBXPrivacy app's access to accounts, contacts, and other things.

 Compatibility
 -------------

-* XPrivacy has been tested on Android versions 4.0.3 - 5.1.1 (ICS, Jelly Bean, KitKat, Lollipop).
+* EBXPrivacy has been tested on Android versions 4.0.3 - 5.1.1 (ICS, Jelly Bean, KitKat, Lollipop).
 It is reported to work with most Android variants, including stock ROMs.

-* **XPrivacy is incompatible with LBE Security Master** ([issue](https://github.com/M66B/XPrivacy/issues/1231)).
+* **EBXPrivacy is incompatible with LBE Security Master** ([issue](https://github.com/M66B/EBXPrivacy/issues/1231)).

-* **XPrivacy is incompatible with the security center of MIUI** ([issue](https://github.com/M66B/XPrivacy/issues/1940)).
+* **EBXPrivacy is incompatible with the security center of MIUI** ([issue](https://github.com/M66B/EBXPrivacy/issues/1940)).
 See [here](http://forum.xda-developers.com/showpost.php?p=55810186&postcount=12178) for a solution.

-* You need to use the quirk 'noresolve' when using [GoPro](https://play.google.com/store/apps/details?id=com.gopro.smarty) and some other wireless cameras, like the Sony QX1/10/30/100 ([issue](https://github.com/M66B/XPrivacy/issues/1751)).
+* You need to use the quirk 'noresolve' when using [GoPro](https://play.google.com/store/apps/details?id=com.gopro.smarty) and some other wireless cameras, like the Sony QX1/10/30/100 ([issue](https://github.com/M66B/EBXPrivacy/issues/1751)).

 * Candy Crush is known to crash on some ROMs, see [here](http://forum.xda-developers.com/showpost.php?p=58722199&postcount=13666).